AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

  Almost every Azure resource billed by minute, and VM is not an exclusion.

  Suppose, to render all frames of our scene, it will take 5 hours of operation of 50 virtual machines with 32 cores each, for a total of 1600 CPU cores.
  In addition, we will rent 3rd party licenses (Autodesk® 3ds Max and Chaos Group V-Ray).
 Of course, you can use your own licenses and build your custom image with it among with all desired plugins.
-But I will use simple scenario in this post - with license rent
+But I will use simple scenario in this post - with license rent.

  According to this information, the cost of compute resources can be about $505: